gitter-badger/kuzminki/README.md

 ORDER BY "b"."spending"
 DESC LIMIT 10
 ```
 To return the result of a joined query into a type you can extend ExtendedJoin and create a read.
-You will also hvae to create an implicit conversion.
+You will also have to create an implicit conversion.
 ```scala
 case class UserSpending(id: Int, username: String, amount: Int)